This article explains Organization Account Lifecycle Management with respect to License Seats.

 There is one way to permanently remove data from your Organization - work with Support to first Delete all Accounts (except the one Administrator, which cannot be Deleted) and execute Recover Seat operations for each before coordinating Organization Removal.
 This is a one-time, irreversible process that removes all information associated with your Organization.

-NOTE: This does NOT remove data from ongoing internal ISP backups, and though managed content is never available to the ISP, we can make arrangements to handle ISP Backup operations that preclude or isolate your Organization's content.
+NOTE: This does NOT remove data from ongoing internal MSP backups, and though managed content is never available to the MSP, we can make arrangements to handle MSP Backup operations that preclude or isolate your Organization's content.
 Contact Support for details.

 SSProtect retains data and event history information for Organization Accounts even after they are Deleted.
 Purge operations mark :Recover Archive data for removal, but may retain it for an undefined period of time (unless you have executed special provisions for you Organization).